You can read this article in a selection of languages other than English.

 - Encourage your child to get as much natural light as possible during the day, especially in the morning.
-Daylight switches off your child’s melatonin and helps her wake up and be alert, and night-time switches on melatonin to make her sleepy.
+Daylight switches off your child’s melatonin and helps her wake up and be alert.
+Darkness switches on melatonin to make her sleepy.

 - Encourage your child to be physically active and to exercise.
 Physical activity helps children to sleep longer.

 - Keep your child away from caffeine – in energy drinks, coffee, tea, chocolate and cola – especially in the late afternoon and evening.